Mosaic Tile Backers

 Concrete Backer Board

-The best all-around mosaic backer is concrete backer board, such as used in bathrooms as the subfloor for tile floors.
+The best all-around mosaic backer is concrete backer board, such as that used in bathrooms as the sub-floor for tile floors.

-Concrete backer board is cheap, cuts easily, comes in 1/4" and 1/2" thick sheets and is available at most any building
+Concrete backer board is cheap, cuts easily, comes in 1/4" and 1/2" thick sheets, and is available at almost any building

 material store.
 Drywall can be removed easily and replaced with a sheet of concrete backer board.
 The 1/2" thickness